Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingNewITMembersx.md

     - Remember to save and close the file

     ***IT IS IMPERATIVE THAT YOU INCLUDE THE `/data` & `results/`!!!!
 OTHERWISE PRIVATE INFORMATION ABOUT VOLUNTEERS WILL BE MADE PUBLICLY AVAILABLE ON THE INTERNET***

-#### 1.5.2.
-Using PyCharm

-Installing Dependencies

-1. Open PyCharm.
-2. Open your project.
-3. Go to "File" > "Settings" (Windows/Linux) or "PyCharm" > "Preferences" (macOS).
-4. In the settings/preferences window, navigate to "Project" > "Python Interpreter."
-5. Click the "Install Requirements" button, represented by a + sign.
-6. In the "Install Packages" dialog, locate and select the docs/requirements.txt file from your project directory.
-7. Click "Install" to install the project's dependencies.

-Adding files to .gitignore

-1. Go "File" > "Settings" (Windows/Linux) or "PyCharm" > "Preferences" (macOS).
-2. In the settings/preferences window, navigate to "Version Control" > "Ignored Files."
-3. Click the "+ Add" button.
-4. In the dialog that appears, enter .venv/ and click "OK."
-5. Click "Apply" or "OK" to save your changes.

-Do this again for the following files too:
->data/ \
->results/

-***IT IS IMPERATIVE THAT YOU INCLUDE THE `/data` & `results/`!!!!
-OTHERWISE PRIVATE INFORMATION ABOUT VOLUNTEERS WILL BE MADE PUBLICLY AVAILABLE ON THE INTERNET***

 ## 2. Development Workflow